How To Harvest Romaine Lettuce

 Head lettuce known for its health benefits is romaine.

-You may discover how to collect lettuce in two different ways: one where you can continuously gather leaves from a single plant and another where the plant can grow again.
+You may discover how to collect lettuce in two ways: one where you can continuously gather leaves from a single plant and another where the plant can grow again.

 After your initial harvest, ensure the lettuce has enough time to grow new leaves.